ELGABRY ENGINEERING INC.

 Confederation Bridge, Prince Edward Island, Canada – Mar 2005 to Apr 2014.

 The Confederation Bridge is a 13 km (8 miles) long post tensioned precast concrete crossing linking Prince Edward Island to New Brunswick.
-Filled the role of the Independent Engineer’s Project Manager from Mar 2005 to Apr 2012 and Project Director from May 2012 to Apr 2014.
-During the operation period of the bridge, the Independent Engineer is responsible for administration of the Concession Contract, reviewing the maintenance and operation of the facility, reviewing all changes to the bridge, inspecting the bridge at least once annually and reporting on the condition of the bridge to the Developer and the Government of Canada.
+Main bridge has 43 spans 250 m (820 ft.) each.
+During the Operation Phase of the bridge, filled the roles of the Independent Engineer’s Project Manager and Project Director.
+The Independent Engineer is responsible for administration of the Concession Contract, reviewing the maintenance and operation of the Facility, reviewing all changes to the bridge, inspecting the bridge at least once annually, reviewing annual vessel collision risk assessment, reviewing the strait seabed scour monitoring program, and reporting on the condition of the bridge to the Developer, Public Works & Government Services Canada, and Transport Canada.

 Hibernia Offshore Project, St. John's, NL, Canada – Dec 1993 to Jun 1995.

-The massive concrete gravity base structure (GBS) of the Hibernia Offshore Oil Project is located in approximately 80 m (262 ft.) deep water; its caisson has a diameter of 106 m (348 ft.) and a height of 85 m (279 ft.).
+The massive concrete Gravity Base Structure (GBS) of the Hibernia Offshore Oil Project is in approximately 80 m (262 ft.) deep water; its caisson has a diameter of 106 m (348 ft.) and a height of 85 m (279 ft.).
 As a Member of the GBS Design Team, provided design for the post tensioned 80 m (262 ft.) high utility shaft and roof beams.
-The duties also included providing details to account for slip-form construction.
+The duties included providing details to account for slip-form construction.